AMF-FLX/AMF-UserTools/README.md

 ### Copyright

-BADM Interchange Format Parser in Jupyter Notebook (Bif Parser) Copyright (c) 2021, The Regents of the University of California, through Lawrence Berkeley National Laboratory (subject to receipt of any required approvals from the U.S. Dept. of Energy).
+BADM Interchange Format Parser in Jupyter Notebook (BIF Parser) Copyright (c) 2021, The Regents of the University of California, through Lawrence Berkeley National Laboratory (subject to receipt of any required approvals from the U.S. Dept. of Energy).
 All rights reserved.